“I just can’t turn off.” “My heart rate was through the roof.”

 If you know that you want to improve your REM sleep but don’t know where to start, here are a few tips from Oura for inspiration.

-This one sounds the most obvious, and it may sound like you’ve already tried this, but one way to focus your energy on REM sleep is getting more total sleep.
+This one sounds the most obvious, and it may sound like you’ve already tried this, but one way to get more REM sleep is getting more total sleep.
 The more time you spend asleep, the more REM sleep phases you experience.
 Don’t go for a 13-hour sleeping marathon each night, but doesn’t 7 hours of shut-eye sound good?

-2. Wine before bed is good for your taste buds, but not your sleep.
+Wine before bed may be good for your taste buds, but not your sleep.

 Alcohol before bed not only decreases your total sleep time, it significantly delays your first REM sleep cycle.
 Because alcohol decreases your total sleep time, and REM is later in your sleep cycles, alcohol leads to fewer total minutes in REM.

-It may feel like when your body wants to go to bed your mind is lacing up it’s running shoes and preparing for an unplanned 5k through your thoughts and memories, but what can you do?
-Like your body, your mind needs some much-needed wind downtime.
-Try decreasing your pre-bed phone time and increasing the YOU time with mindfulness practices like meditation or deep breathing.
+It may feel like when your body wants to go to bed your mind is preparing for an unplanned 5k through your thoughts and memories, but what can you do?
+Like your body, your mind needs some much-needed wind-down time.
+Try decreasing your pre-bed phone time and increasing restorative time with mindfulness practices like meditation or deep breathing exercises